 Committee (type in names) Field Statement approved Dissertation Prop. approved

 Yes / No Yes / No

 Yes / No Yes / No

 Yes / No Yes / No

 Yes / No Yes / No

 Yes / No Yes / No

 Yes / No Yes / No

-When the field statement is approved Comprehensive Examination.
-The st should submit a copy of the form put in their file.
-When the proposal to the Graduate Student Advisor to be should be scheduled (Oral Comprehensive) tudent's advisor must SIGN and d and the field statement to the Gra is approved, a copy of this form sho be put in the student's file.
-At this poi ate here.
-The student duate Student Advisor to uld be updated and submitted
+When the field statement is approved (by majority vote), this constitutes the student's Written Comprehensive Examination.
+The student's advisor must SIGN and date here.
+The student should submit a copy of the form and the field statement to the Graduate Student Advisor to put in their file.
+When the proposal is approved, a copy of this form should be updated and submitted to the Graduate Student Advisor to be put in the student's file.
+At this point, the proposal defense should be scheduled (Oral Comprehensive Examination).

-Field statement approved: Date:

-Dissertation Proposal approved: [Date:
+Field statement approved: Date: Dissertation Proposal approved: Date: